 Indoor cat food formulations also tend to contain a higher level of fiber, which can help decrease the chance of your cat suffering from hairballs and keep their digestive system functioning as effectively as possible.

 How many calories does my indoor cat need?

 The answer to this question will depend on the following factors:

 On average, indoor cats need fewer calories than outdoor cats, but that’s accounted for within the nutritional profile of indoor cat food.
-As a rough guide, most cats require 20 calories per pound of bodyweight.
+As a rough guide, most indoor cats require around 20 calories per pound of body weight.

 The best place to start is to look at the feeding guidelines of the particular brand that you’re looking to buy.
 You can then adjust your cat’s rations up or down from this, depending on their condition.
 Your vet will be able to help you calculate how many calories your cat should be getting, as well as assess their body condition score.

-Should I feed my indoor cat wet or dry food?
+Should I feed my indoor cat wet or dry cat food?

 That’s up to you and the preferences of your cat!
 Some cats love wet food, and it can be more palatable for fussy cats.
 It also adds moisture to your cat’s diet, helping them stay hydrated and healthy.
 Wet food is more expensive and takes up more room to store.
 It’s also best not to leave it out all day, as it can spoil.